ibm-cloud-docs/event-notifications/en-destination-sms.md

 ### Charging for Successfully Sent Messages

 Regardless of whether the message was successfully delivered to the local device, you are charged for messages that are successfully sent by the {{site.data.keyword.cloud_notm}} SMS service to the local SMS provider.
-Therefore, it is essential to verify your phone number list carefully to prevent unnecessary charges
+Verify your phone number list carefully to prevent unnecessary charges.

-For personalized numbers or if you're looking for higher volume and price negotiations, you can find more details [here](/docs/event-notifications?topic=event-notifications-en-destinations-sms-custom).
+For personalized numbers or for higher volume and price negotiations, see [more details](/docs/event-notifications?topic=event-notifications-en-destinations-sms-custom).
 {: note}

-You can monitor your SMS usage by setting up a monitoring dashboard through the `Actions` menu in the {{site.data.keyword.en_short}} dashboard.
+You can monitor your SMS usage by setting up a monitoring dashboard through the **Actions** menu in the {{site.data.keyword.en_short}} dashboard.
 See [Monitor {{site.data.keyword.en_short}} service metrics with {{site.data.keyword.monitoringfull_notm}}](/docs/event-notifications?topic=event-notifications-monitoring) for details.